jfcrenshaw/uw_stempals_demos/README.md

 However, they can also be from any browser via Google Colabs without any setup (which is the intended use case).
 To do this, click on one of the links above.

-The code code for the simulations is in the `uw_stempals_demos` directory.
+The code for the simulations is in the `uw_stempals_demos` directory.

 ## How to contribute